chaoge525/soafee_demo/documentation/validations.rst

-The ``meta-ewaol-tests`` Yocto layer contains recipes and configuration for including run-time integration tests into a target image, to be run manually after booting the image, or within a Continuous Integration process.
+The ``meta-ewaol-tests`` Yocto layer contains recipes and configuration for including run-time integration tests into a target image, to be run manually after booting the image, or within a Continuous Integration (CI) process.

 The EWAOL integration tests provide a mechanism to validate that an image has functionality that is compliant with the EWAOL project, where the